noahehall/theBookOfNoah/0current/openapi.md

     - vendor neutral description format for http-based remote APIs
     - allows the description of a remote api accessible through http or http-like protocols
     - originally based on the swagger 2.0 spec, which was donated by smartbear software in 2015
+    - does not describe every possible API; only the most common use cases
   - openapi initiative: OAI
     - maintains, evolves and promotes the OAS
     - a consortium of industry experts with an open governance structure under the linux foundation umbrella